Ebedthan/corebiota/README.md

 <!-- badges: end -->

-## Core Microbiota Analysis with automated accounting for library size difference
+## Probabilistic core microbiota analysis

-The goal of corebiota is to provide a set of functions to easily and efficiently perform core microbiota analysis from an ASV/OTU table.
-It also put emphasis on accounting library size difference in core microbiota analysis by introducing the rarefaction aware index.
+The goal of corebiota is to provide a set of functions to easily and robustly perform core microbiota analysis from an ASV/OTU table.
+It also put emphasis on robustness by providing a probabilistic framework and reproducibility.

 The API is as follow:

--   First, with the function [`core_microbiota`](https://ebedthan.github.io/corebiota/reference/core_microbiota.html) you can rapidly perform a core microbiota analysis while accounting for different library size through the rarefaction aware index.
+-   First, with the function [`sad`](https://ebedthan.github.io/corebiota/reference/sad.html) you can rapidly perform a species abundance distribution modeling following a Poisson distribution and identify microbes belonging to either core or satellite group in your community.

--   You can also directly compute the [`rai`](https://ebedthan.github.io/corebiota/reference/rai.html), using two set of core microbiota members.
+-   You can also directly get the core microbiota through [`get_core`](https://ebedthan.github.io/corebiota/reference/get_core.html).

-Miscellaneous functions are:
+Miscellaneous functions, nonetheless important, are:

--   [`stats`](https://ebedthan.github.io/corebiota/reference/stats.html) function which compute the overall relative abundance and ubiquity of each ASV/OTU.
+-   [`plot_graph`](https://ebedthan.github.io/corebiota/reference/plot_graph.html) function which plot a nice graph showin the partition of you microbiome into satellite and core members.
--   [`core_table`](https://ebedthan.github.io/corebiota/reference/core_table.html) which return the core microbiota taxa informations in a table.
+-   [`get_satellite`](https://ebedthan.github.io/corebiota/reference/get_satellite.html) which return the satellite members of your community.

 Yes, all the function can take as input a phyloseq object.